luddehs/wood-wellness/README.md

 ## Credits

 ### Media
-All images of designs were sourced from Eric Holmberg, designer at Wood Wellness
+All images of designs were sourced from Eric Holmberg, designer at Wood Wellness.

 - [Unsplash](https://unsplash.com)
   - Barn Images - Philisophy Image